What is overtime in basketball?

 NCAA Overtime rules:

 NBA takes most of its rules from the NBA since it is one of the largest leagues.
-As per the rules of the NBA, the NCAA also offers a 5 minute overtime to see which team lands an extra score and the 5 minute overtime continues until one of the team scores.
+As per the rules of the NBA, the NCAA also offers a 5-minute overtime to see which team lands an extra score, and the 5-minute overtime continues until one of the teams scores.

-According to this rule, the overtime will keep continuing until one of the team scores and has more points than the opposing team.
+According to this rule, the overtime will continue until one of the teams scores and has more points than the opposing team.
 Besides this one rule, the other rules for the college vary a lot from the NBA rules.

-In college, the teams are rewarded with a 75 seconds timeout along with all the other timeouts the team didn’t avail during the first regulation time.
+In college, the teams are rewarded with a 75-second timeout along with all the other timeouts the team didn’t avail during the first regulation time.

 This is generally a strategic move on the team’s part as they choose not to have a timeout during the game and save some for the overtime.
-All the leagues under collegiate, go for a half of the main duration of the whole half time in the overtime.
+All the leagues under collegiate go for half of the main duration of the whole half-time in the overtime.

 FIBA Overtime rules:

-Since NBA is one of the biggest names in the industry most others follow its trend and it has become the trendsetter for all smaller leagues.
+Since the NBA is one of the biggest names in the industry, most others follow its trend and it has become the trendsetter for all smaller leagues.
 FIBA is played in America but it also lends most of its rules and regulations from the NBA.

-However, in FIBA the timeouts and carryforwards are reset to start over for every new over time.
-Euro league is the only one that doesn’t require the games to continue until one wins.
-If the game ends in a tie they let it end on a tie.
+However, in FIBA, the timeouts and carryforwards are reset to start over for every new overtime.
+The Euro League is the only one that doesn’t require the games to continue until one wins.
+If the game ends in a tie, they let it end in a tie.

 Conclusion:

-Now we know all the overtimes of all the games and all the leagues.
-Hopefully, we have learned everything there is to know about the overtimes of all the different games and leagues.
+Now we know all the overtime of all the games and all the leagues.
+Hopefully, we have learned everything there is to know about the overtime of all the different games and leagues.

 We have detailed all the possible outcomes of the games as best as we can.
 We hope that this will help build your understanding of the game and give you a good idea about what happens in the overtime.